raspberrypilearning/create-your-own-world/en/step_6.md

 	end
 ```

-+ Test your `sign` sprite by moving between rooms.
++ Test your `welcome sign` sprite by moving between rooms.
 Your sign should only be visible in room 1.

 	![screenshot](images/world-sign-test.png)

-+ A `sign` sprite isn't much good if it doesn't say anything!
-Add some more code to display a message if the `sign` sprite is touching the `player` sprite:
++ A sign isn't much good if it doesn't say anything!
+Add some more code to display a message if the `welcome sign` sprite is touching the `player` sprite:

 ```blocks
 	when flag clicked